 Use Case: Oil Leaks in Wind Turbines

-Cleaning up the dirty side to clean energy
+Cleaning up the dirty side of clean energy

 Early detection of oil and hydraulic fluid leaks from wind turbines.